WISCA/wiscanet-source/README.md

   - security - Provides scripts for configuration SSH between nodes
 - umat - User MATLAB code - This provides demos for the system

 ## Building WISCANet

 - create `src/build` directory tree as needed
 - run `make` in src

+## Build Results (aka What to do Next)

+- In src/build there will be the executables to run a cnode or enode
+- When combined with wiscanet-deploy, this will allow you to set up a network

 ## Requirements